ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-13. What is the difference between positive and negative correlation?
+Q. What is the difference between positive and negative correlation?

 <details><summary><b>Answer</b></summary>